Gabbar Singh (film): Critical reception

 Sify wrote, "The first half is filled with mass masala, while the second half turns hackneyed, but the drawback is instantly overcome thanks to the comedy".
 Rediff wrote, "Entertaining it may be, but Gabbar Singh is filled with violence and some vulgarity and not meant for the very young audience".
 Sangeetha Devi Dundoo of The Hindu said, "The story is formulaic.
 Don't expect anything out of the box.
 What comes as a saver is an engaging screenplay, witty dialogues and performances from the actors".
 Karthik Pasupulate of Times of India rated the film 4 out of 5 stars stating that: "The movie sets a new benchmark as far as "paisa vasool" goes."

 Box office

 The film had collected a record share of ₹27.4 crore worldwide with a record first week share of ₹25 crore from Andhra Pradesh alone.
 The total three weeks share of the film now stands at ₹50.45 crore.
 The film has grossed more than USD1 million at the United States box office.
 The film had earned ₹128 crore gross worldwide in the first three weeks.
 The film has completed 50 days in 307 centres on 29 June 2012.
 Sources added that Gabbar Singh has also registered another record of running in 250 direct centers.
 The film has shattered the box office collections records and has created a new history by raking around ₹53 crore share after 50 days run.

-Gabbar Singh grossed ₹101 crore worldwide with a lifetime distributor share of ₹60.5 crore.
+Gabbar Singh grossed ₹150 crore worldwide.